 In 2018, the U.S. Supreme Court ruled that states may impose taxes on entities that have a “substantial nexus” to the taxing state regardless of whether the entity has a physical presence within that state.
-This overrules previous Supreme Court precedent that had prevented states from levying sales tax on sellers without a physical presence, such as online purchases.
+This overrules previous Supreme Court precedent that had prevented states from levying sales tax on sellers without a physical presence.

 The U.S. Supreme Court’s 2018 ruling in South Dakota v.
 Wayfair took the unusual step of receding from a previous decision, Quill Corp. v.
 North Dakota, which had required a physical presence for a business’ sales to be taxed in a state.
 Since the Court’s Quill decision in 1992, interstate transactions such as catalog sales and later, internet sales, were not taxable without the seller having some sort of physical nexus in the taxing state.
 The Court did not expressly provide a new rule in place of the physical presence rule, but it did say that a sufficient nexus was established if a seller availed itself of the substantial privilege of carrying on business in the jurisdiction.
 The Federal Government Accountability Office has estimated that between $8.5 billion and $13.4 billion in sales taxes revenues on remote transactions went unrealized in 2017.

 In response to Wayfair, numerous groups have called for Congress to enact federal sales tax collection legislation to standardize sales tax collections across the states so that sellers can avoid a “regulatory free-for-all.”
 Any federal law would likely seek to minimize the number of taxing entities within a state and require state and local sales tax uniformity.

 Whether or not Congress is able to pass legislation, 43 of the 45 states that collect sales tax have laws in place that allow them to capture sales tax revenue from remote sales.
 Only two states, Missouri and Florida, are holdouts.